Zundert Trappist

 Zundert Trappist (/nl/) is a Trappist beer produced by De Kievit Trappist Brewery, part of the Trappist abbey Maria Toevlucht, from the town of Zundert in the Netherlands.

 Since 2018 De Kievit Trappist Brewery produces another Trappist beer.
 This new beer is called Zundert 10 after the 10% alcohol it contains and the original Zundert has been renamed Zundert 8.

-After with La Trappe being the only two Trappist beers brewed in the Netherlands, it was announced on 13 May 2025 the abbey will close due to the lack of brothers, and the beer will therefore lose it's trappist label.
+After with La Trappe being the only two Trappist beers brewed in the Netherlands, it was announced on 13 May 2025 the abbey will close due to the lack of brothers, and the beer will therefore lose its Trappist label.